Symatem/Documentation/Transport/Ontology.md

 - No version control
 - Only a simple query engine (SPARQL) but no arbitrary programs / execution

-### Why we are using BitMaps
+### Why we are using Data Fields
-Ontologies could work without BitMaps as pure EAV stores but then all literals and binary data would be expressed in an ugly and inefficient way.
+Ontologies could work without data fields as pure EAV stores but then all literals and binary data would be expressed in an ugly and inefficient way.
 For example: Numbers would be represented like we humans do using a sequence of symbols, so called digits, forming a positional notation.
 Let alone storing huge files like audio or video data would be very impractical.